Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Elaine from Belle Plaine, IA

 I was born and raised in Arkansas and we had tons of Hickory trees around our house.
 We use to pick them up in 5 Gallon buckets and put them in my Fathers garage for Winter time.
 We'd crack them on a brick with our hammer and flatten the point of a med size nail to dig out the goodies.
-Take the outside husk off first.
-You would do the Black Walnut the same way.
-They make delicious candy, cakes and cookies.
-Use them as you would a pecan.

 What is the best way to crack hickory nuts to get lots of halves?